wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    CONSUL_BACKUP_FILENAME="$( gdate -u +'%Y-%m-%dT%H:%M:%S.%3N%Z' ).tgz"
    </strong></pre>

-   Snapshots are typically performed on the LEADER node, but a FOLLOWER can take it if the <tt>\-\-stale</tt> flag is specified.
+   Snapshots are typically performed on the LEADER node, but a FOLLOWER can take it if the <tt>\-\-stale</tt> flag is specified, such as when the Cluster has no Leader.

 1. Create the snapshot manually using the CLI, API,